hap-server/hap-server/README.md

             background.
 - [x] Full compatibility with Homebridge
     - Run instead of Homebridge and use all Homebridge plugins with the web interface.
-Homebridge accessories appear and can be controlled in the web interface and by automations on the server and Homebridge's HAP bridge but cannot be added to hap-server's HAP bridges.
+Homebridge accessories appear and can be controlled in the web interface, by automations on the server and with hap-server's HAP bridges.

 Installation
 ---